 Provence has a diﬀerent pace, quite laissez-faire apart from the driving.
-A balance of work, family, community and celebration remain essential.
-Most of the shops still close at lunchtime.
-Sundays are always set aside for family time.
-And, the many fetes to celebrate anything you can think an excuse to bring a town together.
+But, a balance of work, family, community and celebration remains essential.
+In France, some of the shops still close at lunchtime.
+But, Sundays are always set aside for the family time.
+And, the many fêtes to celebrate anything you can think of an excuse to bring a town together.

 What images pop into your head when you think of Provence?

-The markets on a sunny day, the heavenly smell of poulet roti and the olive stands, nougat made of lavender and sundried tomatoes.
+The markets on a sunny day, the heavenly smell of poulet roti and tempting olives, nougat made of lavender and sundried tomatoes.
 Mountains, medieval towns and villages, Roman amphitheatres and ruins.
 Almond blossoms and poppy fields.
-Colourful fishing boats going to catch the rockfish that make soupe de poisson and are critical ingredients for to a successful bouillabaisse.
-Here, is a bouillabaisse recipe.
+Colourful fishing boats will catch the rockfish that make soupe de poisson and are critical ingredients for a successful bouillabaisse.

 To some degree, Provence lives on its clichés in photos – scenes of lavender, sunflower fields, and boules players.
 Is this your Provence?

-Provence is a cliché when it comes to postcards and the ‘known’ attractions, but there is so much more to Provence than the glorious lavender and poppy fields and bright sunflowers.
-Van Gogh painted Provence, and I think he is the reason why so many people worldwide come to visit the region.
+Provence is a cliché for postcards and the ‘known’ attractions, but there is so much more to Provence than the glorious lavender and poppy fields and bright sunflowers.
+Van Gogh painted Provence, and I think he is why so many people worldwide come to visit the region.

 Then the wind whips up, and suddenly we have a mistral that blows and blows relentlessly until finally, it stops, and the relief brings calm and gratitude.